gkiarashv/xv6/contributions/Sep 28 2023/README.md

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/exectime.png)

 The time calculation relies on CPU ticks, with each tick assumed to be equivalent to 100 milliseconds.
 Consequently, the macro function `tick_to_time()` is employed to convert these ticks into human-readable time, representing minutes, seconds, and milliseconds.
 The type parameter in this macro function specifies a string indicating the type of time being displayed.

 # File manipulation API extended

-The previous `sys_open()` system call had not provided any mode for appending to a file.
-In the current version, we have added a new mode `O_APPEND` to `fcntl.h` that provides this ability.
+In the past, the `sys_open()` system call did not offer a mode for appending data to a file.
+In the updated version, we have introduced a new mode called `O_APPEND` in `fcntl.h`, enabling this functionality.

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/fcntlmodes.png)

-The modification to `sys_open()` was to set the file's offset to the size of the file when the mode is `O_APPEND`.
-This has been done using the file's inode structure `ip->size`.
+The adjustment made to `sys_open()` involved setting the file's position to the file size when the `O_APPEND` mode is specified.
+This operation was achieved by utilizing the file's inode structure `ip->size`.

 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/sysopen.png)

 This phase was necessary for the functionality of other new updates of the xv6 OS.